Care Across the Lifespan

 Evidence

-- Nearly 1 in 3 (29%) older Australians in our region had a profound disability in recent reporting of 2021 figures (PHIDU, 2025).
+- Nearly 1 in 3 (29%) older Australians in our region had a profound disability in recent reporting of 2021 figures (PHIDU 2025).

-rural and urban areas.
+- Vulnerable populations reside in many communities across our region, including rural and urban areas.
 It is important to consider geographic diversity when developing programs that seek to connect older Australians to the care they need.